Agnes Chigabatia

-Agnes Asangalisa Chigabatia (born October 20, 1956) is a Ghanaian female politician and former member of the parliament for Builsa North Constituency.
+Agnes Asangalisa Chigabatia (20 October 1956 – 9 January 2024) was a Ghanaian politician who was a member of the parliament for Builsa North Constituency.

 Early life and education

-Agnes Chigabatia was born on 20 October 1956 at Chuchuliga in the Upper East Region of Ghana.
+Agnes Chigabatia was born on 20 October 1956 at Chuchuliga, Gold Coast (now Upper East Region, Ghana).
 She acquired her middle school education at Adda Middle School in Navrongo and Ayieta Middle School in Sandema.
-Agnes later had her secondary school education at St. Francis Girls' Senior High School, Jirapa.
-She furthered her education at the Accra Polytechnic where she acquired an Advance Level in Catering Certificate.
+Chigabatia later had her secondary school education at St. Francis Girls' Senior High School, Jirapa.
+She furthered her education at the Accra Polytechnic where she acquired a Certificate at the Advanced Level in Catering.

 Career

-Chigabatia is a caterer by profession.
+Chigabatia was a caterer by profession.

 Politics

-Agnes Chigabatia contested in the 2004 parliamentary elections on the ticket of the New Patriotic Party of which she won.
-She pulled a total vote 6,160 representing 33.70%.
-She served for a period of four years (7 January 2005 - 7 January 2009).
-Within this same period, Agnes was also the Deputy Minister for the Upper East Region.
-Agnes lost her position as member of parliament during the 2008 election where she lost to Timothy Awotiirim Ataboadey.
+Agnes Chigabatia contested in the 2004 parliamentary elections on the ticket of the New Patriotic Party which she won.
+She pulled a total vote of 6,160 representing 33.70%.
+She served for a period of four years (7 January 2005 – 7 January 2009).

+Within this same period, Chigabatia was also the Deputy Minister for the Upper East Region.
+Chigabatia lost her position as member of parliament during the 2008 election where she lost to Timothy Awotiirim Ataboadey.